zaach/jison/packages/lex-parser/README.md

 A parser for lexical grammars used by [jison](http://jison.org) and jison-lex.

-## install

-    npm install lex-parser

-## build
+## install / build

-To build the parser yourself, clone the git repo then run:

-    make prep

-to install required packages and then run:
+Follow the install & build directions of the monorepo.

+You can also only build this particular subpackage by `cd`-ing into this directory and then invoking the local make:

+    cd packages/lex-parser
     make

-to run the unit tests.

-This will generate `lex-parser.js`.
+This will generate `lex-parser.js` and the rollup/babel-postprocessed ES6 and ES5
+compatible libraries in the local `dist/` directory.

 ## usage

-    var lexParser = require("lex-parser");
+    var lexParser = require("@gerhobbelt/lex-parser");

     // parse a lexical grammar and return JSON lexParser.parse("%% ... ");